knyghtmare/Electrifyre/README.md

 ## About Add-on

 A Single-Player camapign for the [Battle for Wesnoth](https://www.wesnoth.org/) turn-based strategy game with the goal of introducing the Aragwaithi faction to players.
-It has 4 scenarios and is mostly aimed for beginners.
+It has 7 scenarios and is mostly aimed for beginners.

 ### Campaign Specifics

 - Type: SP Campaign
 - Beginner (Tutorial Difficulty)
 - Veteran players might enjoying playing on the higher difficulties
-- Scenario Length: 4
+- Campaign Length: 7

 ## Dependencies